 Facebook Groups and Business Pages

-Facebook is the largest social media platform, with more than 3 billion users.
+Facebook is the largest social media platform, with over 2.9 billion users.
 If you already have a personal profile on Facebook, you can start a Facebook business page or group to begin promoting affiliate products.

 Let’s say you started a Facebook page devoted to all things yoga.
 You could use the Amazon Influencer Program to recommend yoga mats and blocks, clothes, or books that people would genuinely like and benefit from using.